mburufiona/PHASE3-PROJECT/README.md

 The application uses an SQLite database called **contacts.db** to store contact information.
 The database is created automatically when you first add a contact.

+The contact Manager class ensures functionality of the contact book application, providing methods to manage contacts.

+The class ensures that all database operations are efficiently handled.

 ## Contributions
 Feel free to submit issues or create pull requests to improve the application.
 I appreciate any contributions that make the application more user-friendly and efficient.